Demand Letter in Car Accident Case

 - Medical Summary of Treatment

-At the time of the accident, Amy Toll was a healthy, 23 year-old girl with no prior medical history of back or neck complaints.
+At the time of the accident, Amy Toll was a healthy, 23-year-old girl with no prior medical history of back or neck complaints.
 As a result of the accident, she developed pain in her right arm and neck and was seen in the Emergency Room at Anne Arundel Medical Center.
 She was ultimately diagnosed with cervical radiculopathy at C5-C6 and a herniated disc at L4-L5.
-After her complaints of pain did not resolve, Dr. Brian Sullivan performed a bilateral L4/L5 laminoforaminotomy discectomy and right-sided L5-S1 laminoforaminotomy and discectomy on April 6, 2010.
+After her complaints of pain did not resolve, Dr. Brian Sullivan performed a bilateral L4/L5 laminoforaminotomy discectomy and right-sided L5-S1 laminoforaminotomy and discectomy on April 6, 2020.This case did not settle from this demand letter.
+Defendants offered $50,000.
+But the case ultimately settled for $750,000 and this demand package helped plant the seeds we later harvested.
+If you would like our thoughts on your case - whether you are a potential referring lawyer or a victim - call 800-553-8082 or get an online consultation.

 Regrettably, post-surgery MRIs revealed a residual disc herniation at L4-L5 and epidural fibrosis at several nerve levels.
 After complaints of pain continued through post-operative physical therapy, and Plaintiff Toll developed a problem with dragging of her right leg, she sought pain management treatment with Dr. Mark Coleman.
-After conservative efforts failed, Dr. Paul Asdourian performed bilateral L4-L5 revision laminectomies, L4-S1 posterolateral fusion with placement of Zodiac instrumentation, right iliac crest bone graft and posterior lumbar interbody fusion at L4-L5 with PEEK cages on July 20, 2011.
+After conservative efforts failed, Dr. Paul Asdourian performed bilateral L4-L5 revision laminectomies, L4-S1 posterolateral fusion with placement of Zodiac instrumentation, right iliac crest bone graft, and posterior lumbar interbody fusion at L4-L5 with PEEK cages on January 20, 2021.

 Although Ms. Toll has had some improvement in recent months, this second back surgery has not made Ms. Toll significantly more functional.
-She attempted to return to school this semester by taking classes on-line with the Anne Arundel Community College and physically on-campus at the University of Maryland at Baltimore County.
-While she was able to maintain her on-line classes, she dropped her UMBC classes because she was unable to attend class without disrupting other students with her inability to sit or stand still due to pain.
-She continues to take Hydrocodone, Skelaxin and Lidoderm for pain.
+She attempted to return to school this semester by taking classes online with the Baltimore City Community College and physically on-campus at the University of Maryland at Baltimore County.
+While she was able to maintain her online classes, she dropped her UMBC classes because she was unable to attend class without disrupting other students with her inability to sit or stand still due to pain.
+She continues to take Hydrocodone, Skelaxin, and Lidoderm for pain.

 Future Medical Expenses: TBD